‘Downton Abbey: a New Era’

 ‘The Unforgivable’

-A powerful central perfromance by Sandra Bullock (Gravity, The Blind Side) provides a core to an involving but somewhat predictable and far-fetched unfolding narrative.
+A powerful central performance by Sandra Bullock provides a core to an involving but somewhat predictable and far-fetched unfolding narrative.

 After 20 years in prison for the murder of the local sheriff, Bullock returns to Seattle in search of her much younger sister.
-Adopted out, shown in a separate narrative, Kate (Aisling Franciosi – The Nightingale, Jimmy’s Hall) has little recall of early childhood.
+Adopted out, shown in a separate narrative in the film, Kate (Aisling Franciosi – The Nightingale, Jimmy’s Hall) has little recall of early childhood.
 In her search, Ruth returns to the isolated, former family farmhouse – now renovated and owned by professional couple Viola Davis and Vincent D’Onofrio.

-Director Nora Fingscheidt’s (System Crasher, Ohne diese Welt) film is at it’s best when following Ruth’s struggles as a cop-killing ex-con fitting (or not) into her new reality.
+Director Nora Fingscheidt’s film is at its best when following Ruth’s struggles as a cop-killing ex-con fitting (or not) into her new reality.
 Less convincing is the quest to be reunited with Kate.
 And that stellar cast (which also includes Jon Bernthal) is essentially reduced to bit parts and wasted.

 Rating: 54%